agilira/chiron/README.md

 # Chiron - README on Steroids

-A modern, accessible documentation template for microsites (2-3 pages max).
+A modern, accessible documentation template for microsites.
 Perfect when you need more than a README but less than a full documentation site.

 ## Overview